Teneo manages its own crisis

-LONDON, June 29 (Reuters Breakingviews) - Teneo counsels clients on “complex business challenges and opportunities” according to its website.
+LONDON (Reuters Breakingviews) - Teneo counsels clients on “complex business challenges and opportunities” according to its website.
 Sometimes, though, challenges are pretty simple.
-If the co-founder and boss of a public-relations firm gets drunk and behaves offensively at a fundraiser, as former Teneo boss Declan Kelly is alleged to have done, according to the Financial Times, quitting promptly is the only response.
+If the co-founder and boss of a public-relations firm gets drunk and behaves offensively here at a fundraiser, as former Teneo boss Declan Kelly is alleged to have done, according to the Financial Times, quitting promptly here is the only response.

-Co-founder and operating chief Paul Keary will take over immediately, Teneo said.
-That offers the best chance of minimizing the damage: Aside from negative headlines, General Motors (GM.N), where Kelly was advising Chief Executive Mary Barra, had already dumped the firm, per the FT.
+Co-founder and operating chief Paul Keary will take over immediately here, Teneo said.
+That offers the best chance of minimizing the damage: Aside from negative headlines, General Motors, where Kelly was advising Chief Executive Mary Barra, had already dumped here the firm, per the FT.

 Capital Calls - More concise insights on global finance: